RSEAA/equersa/cfp.md

 # Call for Presentations (CfP)

-We have opened the calls for three conferences, RSAfrica26, RSAA26, and RSLA26:
+We have opened the calls for three Research Software conferences, RSAfrica26, RSAA26, and RSLA26:

 <img width="400" height="400" alt="Logo of Research Software Africa, Research Software Latin America, and Research Software Asia Australia .
 Call for Presentations.
 For Research Software Africa, Latin America and Asia-Australia under the Equersa umbrella organisation.
 Closes mid May 2026. equersa.org/cfp.
 In the background is a microphone at a conference." src="https://github.com/user-attachments/assets/d4fd23f4-c30a-4743-873b-25ce89fafd96" />